manyaa-fr/Ecommerce-Follow-Along/README.md

    - Added an **Edit** button to the product card.
    - Clicking the edit button fills the form with existing product data.
    - Provided an option to update and save the changes.

+   --

+   # Milestone 14 - Delete Product Functionality

+## Overview
+In this milestone, we implemented a delete functionality that allows users to remove a product from the database using its unique ID.
+This involved updating both the frontend and backend to support the delete operation.

+## Learning Outcomes
+By completing this milestone, we learned:
+- How to create an API endpoint to delete a product from MongoDB using its ID.
+- How to integrate the delete feature in the frontend.
+- How to handle delete requests and update the UI accordingly.

+## Steps Implemented
+1. **Backend:**
+   - Created an Express.js endpoint to handle DELETE requests.
+   - Used MongoDB's delete operation to remove the product by its ID.

+2. **Frontend:**
+   - Added a delete button to each product card.
+   - Implemented an event listener to send a delete request to the server when the button is clicked.
+   - Updated the UI dynamically after a successful deletion.

+## API Endpoint
+**Method:** DELETE
+**Endpoint:** `/api/products/:id`
+**Description:** Deletes a product from the database using the provided ID.